cheynewallace/noteshred-ruby/README.md

 To share a note, you need to know the note id (also known as the token) and the persons email address.
 Comments are optional

-Multiple recipients can be shared with by using a comma seperated string of email addresses.
+Multiple recipients can be shared with by using a comma separated string of email addresses.

 ```ruby
 Noteshred::Note.share('7561ab7fbd','someguy@gmail.com','Here is the information you requested')